 Below: Flower heads of late April to early May.
 Leaves are pinnately divided with leaflet size enlarging toward the tip.

 Above: At the base of the flower umbel are a pair of green leaf-like bracts.
 Note the purplish-green bracts half way up the flower stalks of the two lateral flowers.
-The reddish corolla lobes enclose the petals and the 5 recurved bracts alternate with the 5 lobes.
+The reddish lobes enclose the petals and the 5 recurved bracts alternate with the 5 lobes.

-Below: The corolla lobes almost fully enclose the white petals and inside are the pistils and stamens.
+Below: The outer lobes almost fully enclose the white petals and inside are the pistils and stamens.
 Seed heads with the characteristic plume - These threads are the enlarged styles attached to an achene at their base.

 Below: The achenes of G. triflorum are covered with fine whitish hair which also covers the elongated style.